amirrezasalimi/friday/readme.md

 Now you should be able to access and use Friday through the frontend interface. on http://localhost:5173

+> after getting "Done" message in ui , your project will create on the `projects/last` directory
+1. check .env file and change it if need
+2. run `npm i` to install packages
+3. run `npm run start` to start your project

 ## Known Bugs

 - Occasionally, Friday may not include used packages in the `packages.json` file.
 If you encounter missing packages after running `npm run start`, please install them manually.